-Nominate a State-significant heritage items for listing on the State Heritage Register.
+Nominate a State significant heritage item for listing on the State Heritage Register.

-This is the Heritage Council’s nomination process for listing an item on the State Heritage Register.
-Ensure you read through all steps and the nomination kit before you begin.
+This is the Heritage Council of NSW process for nominating items – places, buildings, works, relics, moveable objects and precincts – for listing on the State Heritage Register.
+Please ensure you read through all steps and the nomination kit before you begin.

-Though the Heritage Council welcomes nominations for new items from anyone, submitting a nomination does not guarantee listing on the State Heritage Register.
+The Heritage Council welcomes nominations from anyone, however submitting a nomination does not guarantee listing on the State Heritage Register.

-If you have any questions, please contact us on:
+If you have any questions, contact us via:

 Phone: (02) 9873 8500